 Fishing in Montenegro: prices

-And now about the prices.
-Fishing in Montenegro is not a cheap sea activity.
-For the most standard boat with a motor from 140 hp:
+And now, about the prices.
+Sea fishing in Montenegro isn’t a cheap activity.
+Here’s a breakdown for a standard boat with a motor of at least 140 horsepower:

-• Renting such a boat for the whole day costs about 300 euros (tackle rental included).
-You can try to bargain, but just keep in mind that 300 euros for the whole day is the standard rate.
+• Renting such a boat for the whole day costs around 300 euros (rental gear included), give or take.
+You can try to negotiate, but know that 300 euros for the whole day is the standard fee.

 Good to know:

-You get the usual sea fishing for 300 euros as I described above.
-I want to draw your attention to the fact that tuna fishing in Montenegro is offered separately and it is more expensive.
+For 300 euros, you get a standard sea fishing experience, as I described earlier.
+I want to point out that tuna fishing in Montenegro is offered separately and is more expensive.

-In fact, tuna fishing takes place in the same area as regular sea fishing for 300 euros.
-The same gear, the same trolling and route.
-The only difference is the price.
-Tuna fishing in Montenegro on average costs 60 euros more and the standard price is already somewhere around 350-360 euros.
+In essence, tuna fishing takes place in the same waters as standard sea fishing for 300 euros.
+Same gear, same trolling, same route.
+The difference lies only in the price, with tuna fishing in Montenegro typically costing around 60 euros more on average, making the standard price around 350-360 euros.

 montenegro fishing price what you can catch

-That size tuna is a big deal.
-But catching fish of 1-3 kg is more often realistic.
+Catching a tuna of this size is a big success.
+But catching specimens weighing 1-3 kilograms is quite realistic.

-There is a chance to catch tuna without sprat, but just for good luck.
+There’s a chance to catch tuna without herring, just by luck.
 The choice is yours.

-• A very useful article about yacht charter for a day/week, how much it costs, where to find it.
-We rented a yacht with a captain for a week, and it turned out to be cheaper than living on land.
+• A very useful article about yacht charter for a day/week, how much it costs, and where to find one.
+We rented a yacht with a captain for a week, and it wasn’t more expensive than staying on land.

-• And about the budget of holidays in Montenegro, how much money to take with you, where and how much you can spend, read in this article at the link.
+• And about the holiday budget in Montenegro, how much money to bring, where and how much you can spend, read in this article via the link.

-In conclusion: fishing in Montenegro is different and attracts tens of thousands of tourists every year.
-You can fish from the shore, you can find a boat and sail away for the whole day – the choice is yours.
+In conclusion: fishing in Montenegro is diverse and attracts tens of thousands of tourists every year.
+You can fish from the shore, or you can find a boat and spend the whole day out at sea — the choice is yours.

 Resources to help you plan your dream trip to Montenegro

-• LocalRent – work with local rental companies.
+• LocalRent – works with local rental companies.
 Leader in car rental in Montenegro.

 • Tours, excursions and activities (including extreme ones):